Danville, Virginia: In popular culture

 "It's a mighty rough road from Lynchburg to Danville" are lyrics in "Wreck of the Old 97" a song memorializing the September 27, 1903, event that became arguably the most famous train wreck in U.S. history.

-The Richmond and Danville Railroad, referenced as "the Danville train," is also referenced in the popular folk-style song "The Night They Drove Old Dixie Down".
+The Richmond and Danville Railroad, referenced as "the Danville train", is also mentioned in the popular folk-style song "The Night They Drove Old Dixie Down."